-For the past three years, I’ve been setting a yearly focus for my life.
+For the past three years, I’ve been setting a yearly focus on my life.
 In 2014, I wanted to work abroad and travel as much as I could.
 In 2015, I wanted to read more than 100 books in a year.
 And in 2016, I wanted to work out every day of the year.

 I’ve done those things.
 I love setting a yearly focus because it gives you a clear idea of what you want to do with your time.
 You’ll be surprised what you can do in a year if you put your mind to it.

-This year, my focus is to write more books (even tough it’s not going great, I’m still working on that).
+This year, my focus is to write more books (even though it’s not going great, I’m still working on that).
 But at the same time, I also don’t want to stop reading and working out.

 However, that’s sometimes more complicated than it sounds.
 In January of this year, I got the flu.
 And when I came back to our family business, I underestimated how much work I had to catch up with.
 I also wanted to keep creating new content for my blog and online courses.